What is Stamp Duty?

 When don’t you pay it?

-You don’t pay Stamp Duty if your property is under the threshold, so under £125,000 you would pay no Stamp Duty.
+You don’t pay Stamp Duty if your property is under the threshold, so under £250,000 you would pay no Stamp Duty.

 First time buyers and Stamp Duty

-There are a few rules to qualifying as a first time buyer for the exemption:
+There are a few rules to qualifying as a First Time Buyer for the exemption:

 • Does not own another property and never has owned one before (including abroad, inheritance etc)